 Incandescent or warm white LED light bulbs arguably provide the best lighting for migraine sufferers because they both emit a warm glow with minimal blue light in comparison with fluorescents.
 Higher amounts of blue light have been shown by research to hasten migraine attacks.
 Asking your doctor turn off overhead fluorescents in favor of floor or desk lamps with these types of light bulbs would be a preferred alternative.
 Unfortunately, fluorescent lights are cheaper and more energy efficient, making them the lighting option for many offices (and emergency rooms, urgent care facilities, and hospitals) around the country, but it is still worth the ask.

 Natural lighting could be an option as well, but you have to be cautious because certain patterns or contrast can ultimately lead to an attack.
-For example, the striped lighting patterns created by a window with its blinds open can be have equally negative consequences for a migraineur as bright, direct light.
+For example, the striped lighting patterns created by a window with its blinds open can be have equally negative consequences for a person with migraine as bright, direct light.

-If you are forced to endure it, then it may be time to invest in tinted glasses that block fluorescent lights.
-TheraSpecs, for example, have special lenses that use a precision tint for migraine relief that filters the most harmful wavelengths of blue-green light and also minimizes the invisible flicker of fluorescent bulbs.
-General blue blocking glasses simply are not as effective as the TheraSpecs tint because they do not target those wavelengths that can bring on a fluorescent light migraine attack.
-Learn more about what research shows are the best tinted glasses for migraines.
+If you are forced to endure it, then it may be time to invest in tinted glasses that block the part of fluorescent lights that cause the most pain.
+TheraSpecs, for example, have special lenses that use a precision tint for migraine relief that filters the most harmful wavelengths of blue light and also minimizes the invisible flicker of fluorescent bulbs.
+While other companies sell glasses for blue light, those aren’t specialized for fluorescent light and TheraSpecs block up to 25 as much of the most problematic wavelengths as other brands.

 As a last resort, dark sunglasses can provide temporary relief in the doctor’s office.
 However, wearing them indoors regularly for preventative measures should not become a common practice because it can exacerbate light sensitivity for patients.